More courses for doctoral candidates

 The library offers both online and classroom courses in a variety of subjects.

-As a doctoral student you might be interested in topics such as academic citing practices, literature management with Endnote or Citavi or copyright law.
+As a doctoral candidate you might be interested in topics such as academic citing practices, literature management with Endnote or Citavi or copyright law.
 Information and online registration are available at:

 ► Universitätsbibliothek - Training and learning opportunities